harmonydata/harmonydata.github.io/content/en/compare-harmonise-instruments/gad-7-vs-pss-10.md

 * [ESPAD vs MAST](/compare-harmonise-instruments/alcoholism/espad-vs-mast)

 This software matches items in the questionnaires effectively using natural language processing and generative AI models.
-This ability to harmonize GAD-7 vs PSS-10 is particularly beneficial allowing psychologists to study and compare the severity of GAD and perceived stress in respondents.
+This ability to harmonise GAD-7 vs PSS-10 is particularly beneficial allowing psychologists to study and compare the severity of GAD and perceived stress in respondents.
 Harmony would make matching the items such as "Feeling nervous, anxious, or on edge" in GAD-7 to "felt nervous and stressed" in PSS-10 seamless, thanks to its large language models.

 {{< card heading="Try Harmony" copy="Compare GAD-7 and PSS-10 " url="https://harmonydata.ac.uk/app" >}}